 Mother plants for single-node cuttings are usually derived from other rapid multiplication techniques.
 When the plants have five to seven leaves, the stem is cut off, except for one strong leaf.
 The stem is cut into segments, each segment having one leaf with a node.
 These are rooted in sand and are ready to transplant in about 15-20 days.
 The mother plantlet that was left with one leaf has in the same 15 days produced another stem from the node at the leaf.
 This stem is then removed, again leaving a second strong leaf and the process continues.
-Five or more harvests can be made from each mother plat tlet.
+Five or more harvests can be made from each mother plantlet.
 The later harvests usually yield two or three stems each, so that an average of nine stems is obtained from one mother plant over five harvests.
-Since each stem yields an average of five segments, each mother plant can produce about 45 plantlets.
-Figuring an average of five tubers per plantlet gives 225 tubers from one mother plant (9 stems/mother plant x 5 cuttings/stem = 45 plantlets x 5 tubers/plantlet = 225 tubers).
+Since each stem yields an average of five segments, each mother plant to give 325 tubers from one mother plant (9 stems/mother plant x 5 cuttings/stem = 45 plantlets x 5 tubers/plantlet = 225 tubers).

 The sprout cutting technique can be used first to obtain 120 cuttings from two harvests of a mother plant.
 These 120 cuttings then serve as mother plants for single-node cuttings, each then giving the average 45 plantlets described above.
-In this case, 27,000 tubers are obtained from the initial tuber used for sprout cutting $(120 \times 45 = 5400 \text{ plantlets } \times 5 \text{ tubers/plantlet} = 27,000 \text{ tubers})$ .
+In this case, 27,000 tubers are obtained from the Rapid Propagation Techniques for Potato.

+initial tuber used for sprout cutting ( $120 \times 45 = 5400$ plantlets x 5 tubers/plantlet = 27,000 tubers).
 Another route could be followed by using the 5400 plantlets as mothers for single-node cuttings, thereby yielding 243,000 new plantlets (5400 x 45) which should produce 1,215,000 tubers.